clicksuku/sundarkp-olist-commerce/README.md

   - In Mage Step 'gcsbuckettobq', update ServiceAccount.JSON file path in service_account.Credentials.from_service_account_file.

   - Run each step in the pipeline

+  - While running the DBT step 'curious_ronin', first run dbt deps before running the models.
+(How to do it?
+Remove the body " --select models/* --project-dir /home/src/mage_spark/dbt/skp_olist_data_dbt --profiles-dir /home/src/mage_spark/dbt/skp_olist_data_dbt".
+Above, replace 'build' with 'deps'.
+Run it.
+Once it is successful, replace 'deps' with 'build'.
+Put in the body as  --select models/* --project-dir /home/src/mage_spark/dbt/skp_olist_data_dbt --profiles-dir /home/src/mage_spark/dbt/skp_olist_data_dbt.
+Run now.

   - The steps as explained about, pulls data from Kaggle, ingests into bucket.
 Creates Tables and views in Dataset.
 DBT Models are run to generate new tables.